ShinSakanami/BetterStorage/README.md

 ## Installation

 * Remove any previous files from Better Storage (betterstorage.smod) or Better Stockpiles (better_stockpiles.smod and *_bs.smod).
-* Download the latest stable version of BS from the Releases page.
+* Download the latest stable version from the Github Releases page: https://github.com/ShinjiSakanami/BetterStorage/releases
 * Copy the "betterstorage.smod" file to ".../Stonehearth/mods" directory.
 * Launch Stonehearth and check if "betterstorage" is activated in Mods tab of the settings panel.
 * Start a new game, or load an existing town.
 Note in this case, you will need to verify all your stockpiles, crates and chests to check the new filters.